scriptscrypt/solana-app-kit/server/README.md

 ## 👥 Contributing

-We welcome contributions to the Solana Social Starter backend server!
+We welcome contributions to the Solana App Kit backend server!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed information on how to contribute to this project.

 ## 📄 License